Jesse Brown (Indiana politician)

 Jesse Brown (born 1986) is an American politician and former teacher from Indianapolis, Indiana currently serving on the Indianapolis City-County Council for the 13th District, representing portions of Downtown Indianapolis, Martindale–Brightwood, Near Northside, Near Eastside, Eastside, Christian Park and Irvington.
 On November 7, 2023, Brown was elected to the Indianapolis City-County Council with 78% of the total vote.

-Brown is a member of the Indianapolis-affiliate of the Democratic Socialists of America, which endorsed him during the 2023 election.
+Brown was a member of the Indianapolis-affiliate of the Democratic Socialists of America, which endorsed him during the 2023 election.
 He is also a member of Bread and Roses, a Marxist caucus of the DSA.

 Education and early career

 Brown graduated from Cathedral High School in 2004.
 In 2010 he graduated from Indiana University–Purdue University Indianapolis where he later received a bachelor's degree in cultural anthropology.
 He worked as a high school teacher at a charter school.
 Brown moved to his neighborhood approximately 15 years ago and currently works with nonprofit human services.